Rates Frequently Asked Questions

 Learn more at How are my Rates Calculated.

-The CIV amount is the TOTAL valuation of the house and land (i.e. we do not add both figures together to calculate the overall valuation).
+The CIV amount is the TOTAL valuation of the dwelling and land (i.e., we do not add both figures together to calculate the overall valuation).

 The property valuation is a relative measure.
-This means all properties, except those where significant capital improvement has been undertaken in the last 12 months (i.e. new housing development), will be apportioned a similar rateable charge to each other, as has occurred in previous years.
+This means all properties, except that where significant capital improvement has been undertaken in the last 12 months (i.e., new housing development), will be apportioned a similar rateable charge to each other, as has occurred in previous years.

 How is the Fire Service Levy calculated?